Where to Stay in Tel Aviv? 6 Best Places to Stay in Tel Aviv, Israel

 🏖 Family-friendly accommodations in and nearby Old North

-💕 Romantic places to stay in and nearby Old North
+💕 Romantic accommodations in and nearby Old North

 🛎️ Luxury accommodations in and nearby Old North